kvas-it/votegrity/README.md

   that can be used encryption and signing.
 * **Token** is sufficiently long string of numbers that it cannot be guessed.
-* **Ballot** is a data structure containing a ballot token and the list of voting options.
+* **Ballot** is a data structure containing a ballot token issued by the counter and the list of voting options.
 * **Filled ballot** is a ballot plus voter token and the vote (selection from the list of voting options).
+  The vote and the voter token are encrypted with the public key of the counter.

 ### Assumptions